TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 > Each non-bonded interaction type is designed to be a [Classes](https://docs.python.org/3/tutorial/classes.html).
 > For each classe it is possible to get somes properties and, for simplicity, keywords used are excalcy the same.

+> [!WARNING]
+> If you analyse PDB structure file, be sure to have the [CONNECT](https://www.wwpdb.org/documentation/file-format-content/format33/sect10.html) section in the file, or the [struct_conn](https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v40.dic/Categories/struct_conn.html) category for PDBx/mmCIF files.
+> It is mandatory if your file contain not [Standard code](__amino_acids_properties.md#2-the-3-letter-codes-of-standard-residues-in-pdb) residue names.
+For example, bonds of seleno-methionine (MSE) are not recognized if the file d'ont containt the information about connectivity between atoms.
+>
+> It is also necessary to have hydrogens atoms.

 ## 1. C-bond